Limmy's Show: Development

 Limmy's Show! was created as a result of the success of Limmy's live performances at The Fringe and the Glasgow International Comedy Festival based on his successful 2006 podcast Limmy's World of Glasgow.
 Several of the characters seen in Limmy's Show were originally created through this podcast, including Jacqueline McCafferty, Wee Gary and Dee Dee.
 The first series, which was approved following a successful pilot in February 2009, first aired on 11 January 2010 and ran weekly for six episodes.
 In July 2012, it was revealed by Limond via Twitter that he was currently filming the third series, which was aired from 12 November 2012.
 Additionally, a Christmas special was broadcast in December 2013.
 Limmy has said that he doesn't want to make any more episodes of the show after the Christmas special.
-Limmy proposed a sitcom based around Falconhoof, aka "Ped", but the show was turned down by BBC Scotland.
+Limmy proposed a sitcom based on Falconhoof, AKA Ped, but the show was turned down by BBC Scotland.